safespring/docs/content/compute/api-legacy.md

 ### Linux

-First install the neccessary OS packages depending on what distribution you are using.
+First install the necessary OS packages depending on what distribution you are using.
 If the `python-virtualenvwrapper` package is not available you might have to install `epel-release` first.

 ```shell tab="Red Hat Enterprise Linux, CentOS or Fedora"